How to Install PHP-Imagick on Ubuntu 26.04, 24.04 and 22.04

 These commands use sudo for tasks that need root privileges.
 If your account does not have sudo access yet, follow the guide to add a new user to sudoers on Ubuntu.

-The package lives in Universe on all supported Ubuntu LTS releases.
-Most standard installs already have that component enabled, but if apt cannot find php-imagick, follow the guide to enable Universe and Multiverse in Ubuntu first.
-Only Universe is required for php-imagick.
-Do not add a separate imagick package name here, because Ubuntu ships the standalone CLI suite as imagemagick, while php-imagick is the PHP extension.
+The package lives in Universe on supported Ubuntu LTS releases.
+Most standard installs already have that component enabled, but if APT cannot find php-imagick, enable Universe first.
+The guide to enable Universe and Multiverse in Ubuntu covers the repository component step; only Universe is required for this package.

 apt-cache policy php-imagick